 Sleep Well: Our mental health and sleep can be interlinked, poor mental health can affect how well we sleep, and poor sleep can have a negative impact on our mental health.
 Starting and maintaining a good sleep routine helps to prepare our minds and bodies for sleep.
 Sleep is vital for fighting illness, repairing and replenishing our bodies and minds, sleep also helps to boost memory and keeps us alert.

-Keep Active: When we are feeling down, being active is the last thing on our minds however physical activity is proven to “make us feel good”.
+Keep Active: How exercise can influence mental health is really important.
+When we are feeling down, being active is the last thing on our minds however physical activity is proven to “make us feel good”.
 Exercise, even just walking, releases feel-good hormones into our bodies and mind, getting outside exposes us to sunlight and vitamin D and walking is something which you can do with friends.
 It doesn’t have to be hours and hours, just 15/30 minutes of light exercise every day.
 Keeping active is good for weight loss too.

 Fill Your Own Cup: It’s easy for me to get really busy and consumed by all the many, many things I have to do on a daily basis from running my business and home, parenting, taxi driving and part time chef too, that I forget to take time for myself.
 But here are a few things I like to do at the weekend to calm my mind and nourish my soul;